pbellec/basc_fir_paper/README.md

 Content
 -------

 The repository includes several hundreds of functions, the majority being unrelated to the BASC-FIR project.
-Here is a list of key functions and associated analytical steps:
+All the code (or 99%, the 1% being perl and shell scripts) is written in [Matlab](http://www.mathworks.com/) and also compatible with [Octave](http://www.gnu.org/software/octave/).
+For those trying to actually run the code, there are a number of dependencies that are covered in the [installation page](http://www.nitrc.org/plugins/mwiki/index.php/niak:Installation) of NIAK.
+Here is a list of key functions and associated analytical steps, with associated documentation when available (although all codes have in-code help):
   * [niak_pipeline_fmri_preprocess](niak-1233/pipeline/niak_pipeline_fmri_preprocess.m): the pipeline to preprocess structural and fMRI datasets.
 This pipeline is using many other tools in the repository.
 You can read the on-line documentation on [NITRC](http://www.nitrc.org/plugins/mwiki/index.php/niak:FmriPreprocessing064) for more details on the workflow.
   * [niak_pipeline_region_growing](basc-714M/pipeline/niak_pipeline_region_growing.m): the region growing pipeline.
 Note that this is an old, unreleased code, with no recent documentation but for the in-code help.
 The [recent documenation](http://www.nitrc.org/plugins/mwiki/index.php/niak:RegionGrowing) for NIAK "ammo" should mostly apply though.
   * [niak_brick_fir](basc-714M/bricks/basc/niak_brick_fir.m): estimation of a finite-impulse response based on fMRI time series and a set of event times.